-- 7. New and existing Users of the NTS are able to request to purchase NTS exit capacity products defined in the UNC for any NTS Exit Point defined in the Licence.
-Such capacity requests will be considered against the provisions of National Grid's statutory and Licence obligations and in accordance with its published methodologies. - 8.
-Overriding obligations applicable to this statement are set out in the Gas Act and the Licence. - 9.
+New and existing Users of the NTS are able to request to purchase NTS exit capacity products defined in the UNC for any NTS Exit Point defined in the Licence.
+Such capacity requests will be considered against the provisions of National Grid's statutory and Licence obligations and in accordance with its published methodologies.

+- 8. Overriding obligations applicable to this statement are set out in the Gas Act, Regulation (EC) No. 715/2009 of the European Parliament and the Council2 and the Licence. - 9.
 Specific obligations in respect of the release of NTS exit capacity and relevant to this statement are set out in Special Condition C18 of the Licence.
-Under this condition, National Grid must prepare the Exit Capacity Release methodology statement setting out the methodology by which National Grid will determine whether to make
+Under this condition,